This policy relates to the Residential Tenancies Act 2010

 The purpose of a Local Allocation Strategy is to enhance the sustainability of communities by addressing specific community issues or needs.

-SCH aims to create sustainable communities within the policy framework established by the NSW Department of Communities and Justice (DCJ), while continuing to give priority to applicants who have waited longest on the HOMES waiting list.
-SCH will facilitate successful tenancies, through balancing issues of suitability of the allocation for the organisation, the tenant and the community, in order to minimise future tenancy problems and maximise tenant satisfaction.
+SCH will facilitate successful tenancies, through balancing issues of suitability of the allocation for the organisation, the tenant, and the community, to minimise future tenancy problems and maximise tenant satisfaction.
 A Local Allocation Strategy (LAS) for certain properties may facilitate this.

-In particular, a LAS may be required for properties where:
+A LAS may be required for properties where:

-• there is a high concentration of tenants with complex health, social or economic issues,
+• There is a high concentration of tenants with complex health, social or economic issues,

-• there are existing tenancy management issues or there is a potential for them to develop,
+• There are existing tenancy management issues or there is a potential for them to develop,

-• there is the potential for existing issues to be exacerbated if allocations are not sensitively handled,
+• There is the potential for existing issues to be exacerbated if allocations are not sensitively handled,

-• when properties are considered more suitable for a particular cohort.
+• When properties are considered more suitable for a particular cohort.

 Documents Related to this Policy